Imam al-Dardir Advanced Studies Program

 Program Details

 The primary audience of this program is full-time students who are seeking a path towards Islamic scholarship.
 The program will consist of 3, 12-week terms a year, for 5 years.
 The first two years will have a large emphasis on developing a foundation in the Arabic language that will allow further study as well as laying some of the foundations for the later years.
-Classes will be held Monday through Thursday from 9:30am-1:30pm on-site at The Majlis office in Laguna Hills.
+Full-time classes will be held Monday through Thursday from 9:30am-1:30pm on-site at The Majlis office in Laguna Hills.
+Part-time classes are half of that depending on the enrollment.
 Students may also attend online if that is preferred or necessary based on their circumstances.
 All students are expected to attend at least some of the classes each week live and preferably all.
 Exceptional cases will be considered.

 *Texts are subject to change per the instructors discretion but this provides an overall framework